kavanem/weather-station-api/README.md

 The change was committed to the image and a new tag was created.
 Then this image was pushed to Docker Hub.
 This image now can be used as the database when running the app.

+I continued to seed in the rest of the data to the database using the same process.